+The Company's dividends distribution should be proposed by the board of directors and resolved in the shareholders' meeting whereby no less than 10% of the accumulated retained earnings for each year should be distributed as shareholder dividends.
 The Company's Articles also stipulate a dividends policy whereby the issuance of share dividends takes precedence over the payment of cash dividends.
 In principle, cash dividends are limited to 10% of the total dividends distributed.